Juan de la Cruz Band

 The Juan de la Cruz Band was a Filipino rock group formed in 1970, that pioneered what became known as Pinoy rock.

 The Juan de la Cruz Band formed in early 1970.
-Founding band members Mike Hanopol and Wally Gonzalez credited fellow founding member, drummer Edmond Fortuno (a.k.a.
+Founding band members Mike Hanopol, Wally Gonzalez and Joey "Pepe" Smith credited fellow founding member, drummer Edmond Fortuno (a.k.a.
 "Bosyo"), with having introduced the band's name (Tagalog to English translation - “John Doe”).
 In December 1970, the band was lauded for headlining the first open field rock festival in the Philippines.
 In 1972, they released their first album as a quintet, and thereafter gained momentum when it was performed in a rock opera with the Manila Symphony Orchestra, the first production of its kind in the country.
 Juan de la Cruz reinvented itself in 1973 as a power trio and rose to stardom as the premier rock band in the Philippines.